“We’re all frustrated”: McDermott says offseason of evaluation coming

 “We have to place proper value on the positions that we feel will help us win a Super Bowl and then find those players at those positions that are going to help us win,” McDermott said.

-Poyer dealt with injuries on and off throughout the year and was without his partner in the secondary with Micah Hyde, who played just two games this season due to a neck injury.
+Poyer dealt with injuries on and off throughout the year and was without his partner in the secondary in Micah Hyde, who played just two games this season due to a neck injury.

 “He’s a tough football player.
 He’s been through a lot, he’s been one of the biggest leaders on our team and I’m extremely grateful for the way he’s led our football team,” McDermott said of Poyer.
 “We’ll just see what the future holds at this point.”